-We show here how to apply the previous results to BPS and ZigZag.
+We show here how to apply the previous results to BPS and the Zig-Zag Process.
 In particular, the path spaces for both of these process will be made explicit, the reversal application $R$ will be described and it will be shown to preserve volumes in both cases.